JarodNavarro2/COMP330_PROJECT2/README.md

 Repository for Project 1 reagarding the class COMP330

 Documentation for the app.
--Main program is called "main_app.cpp".
+-Main program is called "note.cpp".
 The folder "main" is an archive of our past attempts and collaboration.
 Also contains previous libraries.
+The application "main_app.cpp" is also an archive for previous work. "note.cpp" is the polished version.
 --Libraries and past attemps left there for references.

 -To run the program, Cloud 9 is the best thing.
 The program runs differently if ran on Visual Studio or Xcode.